oezingle/LuaX/note.md

-# The big plan

-- write react-like features
-    - function components
-    - use_state, use_effect
-        - maybe contexts?
-    - figure out state management
-    - maybe helper function generates class instance
-        - props as statically checked
+### TODO
 - outside state changes somehow

-- write library that wraps awful components to this library

 - XML support
     - xml code snippets
     - lua loader -> convert .x.lua to plain lua

-- Function or Component -> Element
-- Element { props, type }

-- render_nth_child should take keys as an array, as does <get/set>_child[ren]_by_key()
-    - FC's pass { ...keys, child_index }

-- no more key in ElementNode? seems unnecessary as of now.

-### divider
 - contexts
 - I could do a neat thing using a setfenv analog to (unsafely) monitor state without expensive waste (i think)
     - definitely can get rid of the LuaX global using setfenv
+- text parsing option - remove newlines, use only double-newlines as newlines (similar to markdown)

-- TODO test FC that sometimes returns Fragment and sometimes returns single child - how does NativeElement respond?
+- test FC that sometimes returns Fragment and sometimes returns single child - how does NativeElement respond?
+- wiki

 ### Links
 - [Didact](https://pomb.us/build-your-own-react/)